-Explore these unique Christmas tree recycling ideas for when the holidays are long gone and you have a Christmas tree to move on.
+Explore these unique Christmas tree recycling ideas for when the holidays have passed and you have a Christmas tree to move on.
 Besides left-over Thanksgiving turkey, Christmas trees are just about the easiest holiday remnant to recycle and re-use.

 For those who celebrate Christmas, it’s hard to imagine celebrating the holiday without a decorated Christmas tree in their home.
 Once January rolls around, however, those once-cherished Christmas trees are banished to the curb for waste pickup.
 Instead of simply throwing your tree into the landfill this year, why not try one of these eco-friendly and creative Christmas tree recycling ideas?